ScazLab/HRC-model-set/README.md

 ## 3D Printing

-Each bracket was modeled in SolidWorks and then printed on a Dimension Elite FDM printer using ABS+ plastic. <!-- Insert settings -->
+Each bracket <!-- Add something about in the paper?--> was modeled in SolidWorks and then printed on a Dimension Elite FDM printer using ABS+ plastic. <!-- Insert settings -->

 Below are some guidelines to use when printing out a file using some common 3D printers: